calyau/maxima/crosscompile-windows/README.txt

 One can also include ABCL - a Java based Lisp compiler - with the option -DWITH_ABCL=YES
-Of course you will need a Java installation.
+Of course you will need a Java installation, that is not included in the installer.

+One can also include CCL64 (Clozure Common Lisp) with the option:
+-DWITH_CCL64=YES

-If you want to change the default Lisp, which will be used, you can use the option "-DWITH_DEFAULT_LISP=clisp" (or abcl) in the cmake call (otherwise SBCL would be the default).
+If you want to change the default Lisp, which will be used, you can use the option "-DWITH_DEFAULT_LISP=clisp" (or abcl/ccl64) in the cmake call (otherwise SBCL would be the default).